What are the risks involved in renting out your own car?

 Cancellation of rental request

-If you need your car on the agreed rental day, you can cancel the rental request (at the last minute).
-However, the intermediary can then charge a penalty.
-The hirer has a problem because he had counted on the car.
+If you do need your car on the agreed rental day, you can cancel the rental request (at the last minute).
+However, the intermediary can charge a penalty at that time.
+This is because the hirer has a problem because they had counted on the car.

-If the hirer returns your car (much) too late, while you needed the car, you will be forced to rent a car yourself or use public transport.
-You can try to recover these costs from the hirer, but it depends on his cooperation or on the intermediary if and how fast you will get these costs back.
+If the renter returns your car (much) too late, while you needed the car, you are forced to rent a car yourself or use public transportation.
+You can try to recover these costs from the renter, but it depends on his cooperation or the intermediary whether and how quickly you will get these costs back.

 It is an established fact that people generally treat things that are not their property less sparingly.
 According to Snappcar, their renters handle the car carefully because it belongs to a private individual.
 Alpina doubts that.
 There have also been houses shared privately in the past in which, for example, hemp nurseries were discovered afterwards.